MontrealCorpusTools/mfa-models/dictionary/README.md

       * /ɫ/ &rarr; /l/, /ʍ/ &rarr; /w/ in English
       * /r/ &rarr; /ʁ/ in French
       * /ʁ ɹ ɻ χ ɦ h r/ &rarr; /x/ in Brazilian Portuguese
-    * Standardizing phones
+    * Standardizing diphthongs, afficates, etc
       * Merging sequences of /a ʊ/ into a single /aʊ/ phone
+      * Merging sequences of vowels in Mandarin to single nucleus
     * Standardizing tones
       * Transforming all tones to Chao system (i.e. Mandarin /k w a˨˩˦ n/ goes to /k w a˨˩˦ n/)
+      * Placing tone diacritics on the vowel nucleus rather than on the final segment in the syllable
     * Fixing up character glyphs
       * /õ ẽ ũ ĩ ã/ &rarr; /õ ẽ ũ ĩ ɐ̃/ in Portuguese (single character to compound with nasality diacritic)
-    * Correcting many mistranscriptions (NB: This may be because I'm unfamiliar with the language or dialectal variation or it wasn't noted in the sources below.
+    * Correcting many mistranscriptions (**NB**: This may be because I'm unfamiliar with the language or dialectal variation or it wasn't noted in the sources below.
 Either way, feel free to let me know of any reversions I should do.)
       * /r/ &rarr; /ɹ/ in US English
       * /cʰ/ &rarr; /tɕʰ/ in Thai
       * /tʃ/ &rarr; /tɕ/ in Tamil